CCI-MOC/m2/docs/redesign-specs/REST/Api.md

     }

 **Parameters**:
-* `nodeId`: Id of the Node that is to be migrated.
+* `provisionedInstanceId`: Id of the Node that is to be migrated.
 * `macAddr`: MAC address of the destination node.
 * `nic`: Network interface of the destination node.